Eugene-L-H/Countdown/README.md

 they will select a time using the time selector in the final input.

 - A maximum of 10 events can be registered.
-- This app is developed for mobile devices.
+- This app is NOT developed for mobile devices.

 # Installation/Run
 Countdown can be run from https://eugene-l-h.github.io/Countdown/ or by